Smart-Strawberries/inventory-app/README.md

 # inventory-app
-A full-stack application to track your inventory
+A full-stack application to track inventory of a phone store

 ## Getting Started